About Regeneration

 Individuals

 Join a campaign and/or participate in an activity that protects, restores, or sustainably manages insect habitat (i.e., nearly everywhere).
-Many types of human activities affect insect populations across all scales, from farms to forests to wilderness areas (see Degraded Land Restoration Nexus).
+Many types of human activities affect insect populations across all scales(link is external), from farms to forests to wilderness areas (see Degraded Land Restoration Nexus).
 Examples:

 Join a social media site run by an advocate for insects.
 Here are a sampling of social media sites to learn from (see Key Players below):